 The Grand Hotel

 The iconic and magnificent Grand Hotel stands proud on Brighton’s seafront, overlooking the English channel.
 Established in 1864, the exterior of the building was restored to its original beauty in 2019 unveiling original features very unique to this venue.
-Inside, the grandeur continuities with everything from the furniture and decoration to the staff members oozing luxury.
+Inside, the grandeur continues with everything from the furniture and decoration to the staff and service all impressing a sense of luxury.

 The Victoria Lounge